This post may contain affiliate links. Read our disclosure here.

 Don’t Forget Your Club Memberships

 If you already have a membership to Sam’s, Costco or BJ’s don’t forget to grab gas at the warehouse clubs.
 Only members are able to take advantage of their prices, but they tend to have some of the best prices in town!
-For example the current price at Sam’s is $3.19 a gallon compared to $3.49 at nearby stores.
+For example, right now at Sam’s you can save 30¢ a gallon compared to at nearby stores.

 Pay with Gift Cards